kendall-s/do_commissioning/data/README.md

 | Old        | 265    | 143.04   | 0.70677  | 0.70671 | 6.15   | 20.4     | 21.5     | 2.145    | 142704    | 274.7545 |

-# 1.4 Atmospheric Sample: One Instrument
+# 3.4 Atmospheric Saturated Sample: One Instrument

 > Using the atmospheric sample setup, 12 samples were collected.
 All of these samples were analysed on one of the new instruments.
 Instrument New B was used, this was the instrument which was installed into the Hydrochemistry lab to replace the old instrument.
 Samples were taken at 21.5°C with air pressure of 1010.7 atm.